gif12/Project-Godjira-Scam-Writeup/README.md

    - The victims token will be sent over the webhook to their Discord's `#mod-logs` hidden channel.

 ## ⛔ Heads up!
 People have fallen for this, due to this tactic not being widely seen.
 I hate to see people loose time and money due to this.
+Remember the notes below.
 - If you are prompted to add a bookmarklet, proceed with caution!
 Bookmarklets can become way more complex than this scam.
 - Do not leave sensitive information lying around in your Discord account!
 There are lots of grabbers nowdays, lmfao.
 - Dont believe Discord DM advertisements, they are always false.